 Sometimes you discover a destination purely by accident.
 A place you have never heard of, but that captures your attention and imagination nonetheless.
 Holbox, Mexico is one of those places.
 It’s an out of the way island that beckons visitors with its relaxed lifestyle, but also offers plenty of opportunities to explore.
-Today I have Nikki from Clanventure sharing what families will love about Holbox, Mexico and I’m pretty sure after you read about this place, you’ll want to visit too.
+Find out what families will love about Holbox, Mexico and I’m pretty sure after you read about this place, you’ll want to visit too.

 The small town of Holbox, with a traditional Mexican plaza in the middle, has shops and restaurants along the sandy roads, but nothing is overly touristy.
 Friendly dogs nap in the street — we met Frito, Coco and a few others along the way.
 All have owners but they are just as free as the residents here, living alongside Holboxeños and visitors in this small community.
 The island vibe is simple and unplugged, slow living at its best.
 The resort had wifi but we decided before traveling that we’d leave electronics at home.
 There was so much to do and see on Holbox — my kids didn’t ask for an iPad even once!